Smoky Hill River Renewal

 We led public meetings, provided guidance in developing citizen advisory groups, held surveys of the community, helped the City with messaging, press releases and a project website, and utilized social media such as Twitter and Facebook to connect with community members and maintain excitement about the project.

 The project includes channel improvements, hydraulic structures, sedimentation basins, kayak and canoe launches, boardwalks, shared use streets, urban plaza space, new bridges/culverts, stormwater best management practices, recreational amenities, and operations and maintenance access.
 The renewal is estimated to cost $75 million, including engineering, land acquisition and construction.
 An endeavor this large will need to be completed in phases over a number of years.
-The project is currently under design, with portions moving to final design in 2021.
+The project is currently in the final design phase.